 It’s all about sex!
 Everything you see in this world anymore is about sex.
 Everything from vehicle sales advertisements to children’s clothing lines is about sex.
 We are dressing our kids to look like little prostitutes from the earliest ages.
 Proverbs 7:10 says “And, behold, there met him a woman with the attire of an harlot…” there is a look that God is not happy with, surprisingly it’s not nudity.
 I’d even go so far as to say it’s more of a behavior that God is not happy with and the look that goes along with that behavior.
 You see, God is for marital purity due to the fact that the relationship of a husband and a wife is representative of the relationship of a believer and The Savior and He is always true to us.

 The worldly or sexual view of the body could also be called the pornographic view of the body.
 This viewpoint calls a person’s naked body indecent or lustful if seen by anyone but his or her spouse and is an entirely man-made notion, not one that came from our Creator.
 God did not create the idea that the body was only to be naked in order to have sex.
 Otherwise there would have been no naked in the Garden of Eden.
 Genesis 2:25 says “And they were both naked, the man and his wife, and were not ashamed.”
-I do not believe that Adam and Eve were spending every minute of every day in the Garden having sex.
+I do not believe that Adam and Eve were spending every minute of every day in the Garden having sex, do you?
 God tells us that He put Adam and Eve in the Garden “to dress it and to keep it.”
 He was gardening in the Garden and he was doing so in the naked and unashamed condition that he was created in.
 So, God’s view of the naked body has absolutely nothing to do with sex, yet our society sees the naked body only as a sexual thing.
 So, if the world sees the body one way and God sees the body another way...one of them is wrong.
 God saw Adam and Eve in the Garden, naked and unashamed and what did He say about it…“that it was good.”

 Something else to consider is that Jesus Himself while walking in the Garden with Adam and Eve was probably naked as well.
 So many well-meaning Christians right now just gasped I’m sure.
 Think about it, if Adam and Eve were naked in the Garden and Christ was clothed wouldn’t it have been rather obvious?
 Adam and Eve weren’t stupid, they weren’t cave men…they were a special creation of God, had the best DNA the world has ever known.
 They walked with God and talked with God, they spent time together in sweet fellowship (which is why we were created in the first place).
 Adam named the animals (who were all also naked) so he was a highly intelligent guy.
 Now if Adam was naked and Eve was naked and every animal in the Garden was naked, but Jesus walked around clothed wouldn’t something have seemed amiss?
 God tells us that He created Adam in His image…“So God created man in his own image, in the image of God created he him.”
 Years ago, my wife and I went to see the creation story at the Sight & Sound theatre in Strasburg, Pennsylvania while we were in Pennsylvania on vacation.
 It was an incredible production, but one of the things that stood out to us most was that after Adam was created Jesus walked him over to a pool of water and had him look down into it, and upon viewing his own reflection Christ asked him what he saw.
 Adam’s response was that he saw Christ.
 It was a very powerful dramatization of what it meant that we were created in the very image of God.
 Not quite what the world has taught you about the naked body.
 My personal opinion is that well-meaning Christians have taught that nudity is wrong with the intention of teaching them that sexual impurity is wrong, just as some well-meaning Christians have taught their children that sex is bad, rather than teaching them the Truth which is that sex outside of marriage is bad.
 Please dear Christian, do not add to or take away from the Word of God.
 Sex outside of marriage IS bad, but sex is not bad.